How to Install dig on Windows 10/11

 dig mx example.com

-Types of DNS records you can query include: A, AAAA, MX for Mail exchanger, NS, TXT.
+Types of DNS records you can query include: A, AAAA, MX for Mail exchanger, NS, and TXT.